How to Plan a U.S. History Road Trip (and make it fun!)

-Somewhere around middle school, most students in the United States will study U.S. history.
-This is perfect timing for a Northeast road trip to hit many of the main historic sites that are so relevant to the founding of our country.
+Sometime around middle school, most students in the United States will study U.S. history.
+This is the perfect time to plan a U.S. History road trip through the Mid-Atlantic and Northeast to visit many of the main historic sites that are so relevant to the founding of our country.

-We have certainly found that seeing a place in real life and walking in the steps of our Founding Fathers works wonders to bring history to life.
-There is something about learning in those places that makes everything click into place, stick in the memory better, and allows kids to see the bigger picture.
+We have found through our travels that seeing a place in real life and walking in the steps of our Founding Fathers works wonders to bring history to life.
+There is something about learning (or relearning) the history in those places that makes everything click into place, stick in the memory better, and allows kids to see the bigger picture.

-Of course there is so much history to cover across the country, but for this itinerary, I would stick to the destinations linked to our colonial history and fight for freedom on this northeast road trip.
+Of course, there is so much history to cover across the country, but for this itinerary, I would stick to the destinations related to our Colonial History and Revolutionary War on this northeast road trip.

 Northeast Road Trip Itinerary